WindyMountain/React-Todo-List/README.md

-A functional React.js calculator utilizing the Math.js API.
-Styled after an old TI SR-51.
+An obligatory React.js Todo-List app that imports "jsonplaceholder" todo ipsums with axios.
 I created this as an exercise to become more familiar with React.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).